tilt-dev/company/product-development/README.md

 # Product Development

+## Encourage users to create and subscribe to GitHub issues
+We use Clubhouse stories and epics to track product changes.
+But we rely on GitHub issues to engage with the Tilt community.
+In addition to the [Exterminator creating GitHub issues for feature requests](../user-support/README.md#exterminator), Tilters should encourage all users to create GitHub issues, subscribe to existing issues, and 👍 them.
+In particular, by subscribing to an issue, a user will get a notification when it is closed (possibly informing them that a feature request is now implemented), bringing them back to Tilt for further product discussion.

 ## Workflow
 We have a lightweight product develoment workflow that empowers individual Tilters to collaboratively solve business problems, work directly with customers, and to be accountable for achieving positive business outcomes.